technicallyty/hardhat/docs/guides/create-task.md

 });
 ```

 `task`'s first argument is the task name.
-The second one is its description, which is used for printing help messages in the CLI.
-The third one is an async function that receives the following arguments:
+The second is its description, which is used for printing help messages in the CLI.
+The third is an async function that receives the following arguments:

 - `taskArguments` is an object with the parsed CLI arguments of the task.
 In this case, it's an empty object.